Why are Converse Laces Long? Also the Solution

 • Start by putting the shoelace through the two bottom holes.

-• Take one end of the shoelace and insert it through the bottom hole on one side of the shoe, then do the same on the other side.
+• Take one end of the shoelace and insert it through the bottom hole on one side of the shoe, then do the same on the other.

 • Make sure the lace goes down through the hole instead of underneath.